rettopnivek/Tutorials_for_statistics/docs/C01_P001_Set_theory.md

 ## Set theory

 Statistics relies extensively on probability theory.
-In turn, probability theory relies heavily upon set theory; an understanding of probability therefore requires knowledge of several key concepts from set theory.
+In turn, probability theory relies extensively upon set theory - indeed, the most commonly accepted [axiomatic foundations of probability](C01_P002_Probability_axioms.md) are defined using set theory.

 <a name="TOC"></a>
 ### Table of contents